suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 symmetric key must be shared by the recipient and the sender.

-With encryption, the author cannot just create a manifest for the payload and sign it, since the subsequent encryption step by the distribution system would invalidate the signature over the manifest.
-(The content key distribution information is embedded inside the COSE_Encrypt structure, which is included in the SUIT manifest.)
+With encryption, the author cannot just create a manifest for the payload and sign it, since it typically does not know the recipients.
 Hence, the author has to collaborate with the distribution system.
 The varying degree of collaboration is discussed below.

 ~~~ aasvg
  +----------+